ndmitchell/hlint/README.md

 Before running HLint on your continuous integration (CI) server, you should first ensure there are no existing hints.
 One way to achieve that is to ignore existing hints by running `hlint . --default > .hlint.yaml` and checking in the resulting `.hlint.yaml`.

-On the CI you should then run `hlint .` (or `hlint src` if you only want to check a single directory).
+On the CI you should then run `hlint .` (or `hlint src` if you only want to check the `src` directory).
+To avoid the cost of compilation you may wish to fetch the [latest HLint binary release](https://github.com/ndmitchell/hlint/releases/latest).
+For certain CI environments there are helper scripts to do that.

+**Travis:** Execute the following command:

+    wget https://raw.github.com/ndmitchell/hlint/master/misc/travis.sh -O - --quiet | sh -s .

+The arguments after `-s` are passed to `hlint`, so modify the final `.` if you want other arguments.

-**Appveyor:** As a simplified setup, you can add the following statements to your `.appveyor.yml`:
+**Appveyor:** Add the following statements to `.appveyor.yml`:

     - set PATH=C:\Program Files\Git\mingw64\bin;%PATH%
-    - curl -ohlint.bat -L --insecure https://raw.githubusercontent.com/ndmitchell/hlint/master/misc/appveyor.bat
+    - curl -ohlint.bat -L https://raw.githubusercontent.com/ndmitchell/hlint/master/misc/appveyor.bat
     - hlint .

 The `PATH` modification ensures `curl` is available on Appveyor.
-The second statement fetches a driver shell script from the `hlint` repo and names it `hlint.bat`.
 The final statement executes `hlint.bat` with whatever arguments you desire.
-Internally, `hlint.bat` fetches a binary release from GitHub, unpacks it, and runs it.
-This process should be considerably quicker than installing HLint from source.

-**Travis:** As a simplified setup, you can execute the following command:

-    wget https://raw.github.com/ndmitchell/hlint/master/misc/travis.sh -O - --quiet | sh -s .

-To change the arguments `hlint` is run with modify the final `.` argument.

 ### Automatically Applying Hints